-With your goal or problem in mind, let me share a simple step that you can take, at this very moment, that will shift your thinking from goal or problem to potential steps that you can take to achieve that goal or solve that problem: just ask!
-In other words, take your goal or problem and turn it into a question.
+With your problem or goal in mind, let me share a simple step that you can take, at this very moment, that will shift your thinking from problem or goal to potential steps that you can take to solve that problem or achieve that goal : just ask!
+In other words, take your problem or goal and turn it into a question.

-All joking aside, if you’ve turned into a junk-food junkie in the midst of the pandemic, you might find yourself feeling kind of sluggish right about now.
-And knowing that we’ll likely be in this situation for the foreseeable future, maybe you’ve realized that you’re not doing yourself any favors by continuing down this prepackaged, processed food path.
+If you’ve turned into a junk-food junkie in your WFH wonderland, you might find yourself feeling somewhat sluggish.
+And knowing that you may be in this situation for the foreseeable future, perhaps you’ve come to the realization that you’re not doing yourself any favors by continuing down this prepackaged, processed-food path.

-So your problem might be, “I’m not as health conscious as I’d like to be” and your goal might be “to become more health conscious.”
-You can turn those statements into a question by asking “how can I become more health conscious?”
+So your problem might be, “I’m not as health conscious as I’d like to be,” and your goal might be, “to become more health conscious.”
+You can turn either (or both) of those statements into a question by asking, “how can I become more health conscious?”

 Do you see what we just did by turning those statements into a question?
 We shifted our focus from the problem or goal to potential ways in which we might solve that problem or achieve that goal; this is because a question, by its very nature, invites answers—possible solutions that can lead you into action.